 At EKITER you can obtain contacts for legal and fiscal advice through external services that are advertised on the Platform.

-The entrepreneurial team can search, through the Platform, for the collaborators (mentors, programmers, designers, etc.) who are most interested in their profiles and conditions.
+The Entrepreneurial Team can search, through the Platform, for the collaborators (mentors, junior CEOs, programmers, designers, etc.) who are most interested in their profiles and conditions.

-Interested collaborators can negotiate the conditions with the entrepreneurial team an agreement.
-Platform can provide model agreements between the entrepreneur and the entrepreneurial team.
-EKITER does not interfere in the process and is not responsible for any disagreements that may arise between the two parties.
+Interested collaborators can negotiate the conditions with the Entrepreneurial Team to reach an agreement.
+The Platform can provide model agreements between the entrepreneur and the Entrepreneurial Team.
+EKITER does not intervene in the process and is not responsible for any disagreements that may arise between the two parties.

-The project can reward partners in the form of points/tokens, in cash or in a mixed formula.
+The project can reward employees in the form of tokens, cash or a mixed formula.

-If the reward is in points, the collaborator becomes a participant and can transform his points/tokens into cash by offering them in the exchange forum (currently under development).
-In this case, the partner will have to sign an Accession Document to the Participant Agreement, as by receiving a number of points he automatically becomes a participant in the project.
-The number of points that are transmitted to the collaborator are added to the total of those that already exist in the project, so this means a dilution of the rest of the participants.
+If the reward is in tokens, the collaborator becomes a participant and can transform their tokens into cash by offering them through the channels (currently under development) specified by EKITER's Platform when they become available.
+In this case, the collaborator will have to sign in turn the Participant Agreement Accession Document, since on receiving a number of tokens he or she automatically becomes a participant in the project.
+The number of tokens that are transmitted to the partner are new and are added to the total of those that already exist in the project, so that means a dilution of the rest of the participants.

-Collaborators are rewarded according to the agreements made between the entrepreneurial team and the collaborator regarding the description of the contributions to be made, the amount of money/points to be received, the form of compensation, the time spent, etc.
+The collaborators are rewarded according to the agreements made between the Entrepreneurial Team and the collaborator regarding the description of the contributions to be made, the amount of money/tokens to be received, the form of compensation, the time spent, etc.

-EKITER does not intervene or assume any responsibility for disagreements that may arise from a relationship between the entrepreneurial team and the collaborators.
+EKITER does not intervene nor does it assume any responsibility for any disagreements that may arise from a relationship between the Entrepreneurial Team and the collaborators.

-EKITER understands as a Backer or Sponsor a person over 18 years old who helps with economic contributions to an entrepreneurial project receiving as a reward, points/tokens from that project.
+EKITER understands as a patron or sponsor a person of legal age who helps with economic contributions to an entrepreneurial project receiving as a reward, tokens of that project.

 The person who wishes to sponsor entrepreneurial projects on the Platform must validate their data in EKITER (KYC-Know Your Customer) to be able to contribute funding to a project with an open campaign on the Platform.